thiswillbeyourgithub/Clozolkor/README.md

 enhancing "cloze one by one" script by iTraveller

+A TODO list can be found at the end of `current_version/back.js`

-### Files
+## Files
-    * BSM refers to files sent by /u/bluescreenmagick
+    * BSM refers to files sent by /u/bluescreenmagick on reddit
         * v1 refers to the version he sent me, v2 to the version I worked on
-    * doingit files are the files I'm working on at the moment